Differential Equations as Fixpoints and Games: Introduction

 First-order game logic, the first-order \(\mu\)-calculus, and their abstract \gamesymbol{s} are introduced.
 In contrast to their propositional counterparts, both logics are proved to be logically equivalent and the fixpoint variable hierarchy of the first-order $\mu$-calculus is shown to collapse.
 The proof techniques are general and show the power of provable roundtrip translations between logics and propositional reductions of first-order questions to purely semantic propositional properties.

 The general theory is showcased for proofs of new theoretical properties of \differentialgamelogic.
 Via a fixpoint axiomatization of ODEs, the \(\mu\)-calculus correspondence is used to prove equiexpressiveness of \differentialgamelogic to its ODE-free fragment, showing how the continuous dynamics in hybrid games can be handled completely.
+Moreover, the fixpoint characterization is shown to have practical value, as it delivers practically applicable completeness and decidability of robust safety and reachability properties of differential equations.
 Although adversarial behavior of \dGL significantly increases its expressiveness over the non-adversarial fragment \dL \cite{DBLP:conf/lics/Platzer12b,DBLP:journals/tocl/Platzer15}, this difference is shown to vanish when restricting to rational play.
 This exhibits a fundamental difference in how games or fixpoints interact with the uncountable than they do interact with the countable.